tijn/fuzzy/README.md

 char_reader   6.41M (156.13ns) (± 2.33%)       fastest
 ```

-I decided to keep the naive algorithm as the default for now.
+I decided to keep the naive algorithm for now.
+I might try to switch to a hybrid solution (naive and char_reader) in the future.

 ## Contributing